 My primary research interest is the fluid dynamics of stratified flows.
 I enjoy revealing their beautiful structures with experiments and strive to understand them using mathematical analysis.
-Since 2022, I have also been co-leading the UK Fluids Network 'Special Interest Group' on Ocean Turbulence.
 More recently, I developed an interest in the modelling of decompression sickness in scuba diving using hydrogels to mimic human tissues.

 Since "a picture is worth a thousand words, and a video is worth a million" I made a few short (1 to 3 minutes) videos to introduce my research into stratified shear flows, why they're fascinating, and why they're important.